Sunday, January 29, 2017

 Hans Baldung

 Freiburg has a good collection of wood cuttings by Hans Baldung Grien.
-They were on exhibition from September 17, 2016, to January 15, 2017, following a partial opening of the second construction phase of the city's Augustinermuseum.
-So Red Baron hurried up not to miss the exhibition.
+They were on exhibition from September 17, 2016, to January 15, 2017, following the partial opening of the second construction phase of the city's Augustinermuseum.
+So Red Baron hurried up to avoid missing the exhibition.

 ©Wikipedia/PogoEngel